-Do you avoid trying to sell digital video advertising because you think it’s too hard to execute for your advertisers?
+Do you avoid trying to sell digital video ads because you think it’s too hard for your advertisers to execute?
 You’re not alone.
 Video ads require more work around creative, but they have so much potential to drive traffic and increase revenue for your customers.

-All your advertisers need is some advice and counsel, and we’re going to show you how to do it in a way that’s not overwhelming for anyone.
+All your advertisers need is some advice and counsel, and we’re going to show you how to provide that in a way that’s not overwhelming for anyone.

 You’d have to be living off the grid to be unaware of the proliferation of video content.
-Consumers spend a considerable amount of time watching videos on smart devices and connected TVs (CTV).
-In fact, 78% of people watch them weekly, while 55% do so daily.
+Consumers spend a considerable amount of time watching videos online.
+In 2023, the average U.S. adult spent 176 minutes doing so each day.
+For perspective, they only watched TV for 142 minutes per day.
+Projections for the next few years show this divide widening.

 Thus, it’s clear that video ads are the right direction, but that doesn’t mean your advertisers feel comfortable.
 So, what’s really holding them back?